Tag: fossils

 Throwback Thursday #317: The Fossil Story from Shell Oil Co.

 I saw this video mentioned the May 1956 edition of the ESCONI newsletter (see Throwback Thursday #316).
-I vaguely remember this from grade school.
+I vaguely remember watching it in grade school.
 It’s interesting how our view of paleontology changed with the addition of plate tectonics.

 -